-As an accredited ILM Centre for coaching, our signature Manager-as-coach training course is part of our certified portfolio of ILM coaching and mentoring courses.
+Our signature Manager-as-coach training course is part of our certified portfolio of ILM coaching and mentoring courses.
 The training lasts for five days over several months and includes everything required to become an accredited coach, or an authentic coaching manager.
-We have delivered this coach training course in 33 countries and several languages over the last 15 years, and it has often been named as the best management course participants have ever attended.
-Based on Sir John Whitmore’s time-honoured GROW model, this training will transform a manager’s leadership style, and the practice with other participants brings about a change in self-awareness, energy, potential and personal impact at a profound level.
+We have delivered this coach training course, both face-to-face and by distance webinars in 33 countries and several languages over the last 15 years, and it has often been named as the best management course participants have ever attended.
+Based on Sir John Whitmore’s time-honoured GROW model, this face-to-face or distance GROW training will transform a manager’s leadership style, and the practice with other participants brings about a change in self-awareness, energy, potential and personal impact at a profound level.

 The GROW model